Spacerocket007/Steam-Auto-Shutdown/README.md

 Step 4: Thats it!

-Any ideas how to make it better? or want to give feedback, have problems?
+Any ideas how to make it better? or want to give feedback, have problems, suggest feature requests?
+Just create either a Issue comment or Pull request.